ChengAnda/ChengAnda.github.io/_pages/about.md

 ---

 Hi there!
 I am Anda Cheng (程安达), currently serving as an Algorithm Expert at Ant Group.
-My work primarily focuses on applying large language models (LLMs) in vertical domains and developing agent systems.
 My research interests encompass LLMs, AI agents, and trustworthy AI.
 I received my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2023, where I was fortunate to be advised by Professor [Jian Cheng](https://people.ucas.ac.cn/~chengjian).
 Prior to that, I obtained my B.Eng. degree from Northeastern University in 2017.

 ---